Phase-out of incandescent light bulbs: People's Republic of China

-China has banned imports and sales of certain incandescent light bulbs since October 2012 to encourage the use of alternative lighting sources such as light-emitting diodes (LEDs), with a 5-year plan of phasing-out incandescent light bulbs over 100 watts starting 1 October 2012, and gradually extend the ban to those over 15 watts on 1 October 2016.
+Announced in 2011 China has banned imports and sales of certain incandescent light bulbs since October 2012 to encourage the use of alternative lighting sources such as light-emitting diodes (LEDs), with a 5-year plan of phasing-out incandescent light bulbs over 100 watts starting 1 October 2012, and gradually extend the ban to those over 15 watts on 1 October 2016.

 Another source, however, has indicated that by 1 October 2016, all incandescent light bulbs will be banned.

 According to this source, 1 November 2011 to 30 September 2012 will be a transitional period and as of 1 October 2012, imports and sales of ordinary incandescent bulbs of 100 watts or more will be prohibited.
 The first phase will be followed by a ban on 60-watt-and-higher incandescent light bulbs starting in October 2014.
 By October 2016, all incandescent light bulbs will be banned in China.

 The final phase may be adjusted according to the results of interim assessment from October 2015 to October 2016.
 It has been reported that the ban would be complete by October 2016.